-It’s a bizarre story all around, which fortunately winds up with the iPad being returned.
+It’s a bizarre story all around, and fortunately winds up with the iPad being returned.

-A burglar hit the Jobs family home the previous month while it underwent renovations.
-The thief took $60,000 worth of property, including multiple Macs, iPhones, iPods, iPads, Tiffany jewelry, Cristal Champagne, a blender and a soda maker.
+A burglar ransacked the Jobs family home the previous month during renovation work.
+The thief took $60,000 worth of property, including multiple Macs, iPhones, iPods, iPads, Tiffany jewelry, Cristal champagne, a blender and a soda-maker.
 He also swiped Steve Jobs’ wallet — which contained just $1.

 Kariem McFarlin, the thief who admitted to the crime, gave the iPad to his friend Kenneth “Kenny the Clown” Kahn to repay a debt.
 Kahn, unaware of the iPad’s former owner, did not attempt to access any personal files on the tablet.
 Which is good, considering the iPad could have contained confidential information concerning Apple.